 British Airways can fly you to pretty much anywhere that Virgin Atlantic can.
 However, that doesn’t mean they can get you Avios seats when you want them.
 Having a balance in another programme gives you more chance of getting seats on the dates you want them.

 Both BA and Virgin allow one-way redemptions, so with a Virgin balance you could mix and match a trip as availability allows.
 Virgin also partners with Delta in the US and a number of other airlines.

 However, Virgin and BA are both UK-focussed airlines, so you are likely to face an identical squeeze around UK school holidays.
 You may want to expand into Star Alliance and redeem on, say, Lufthansa if you want a better chance of seats at UK half-term.

 It is also worth noting that Virgin has been cutting its route network.
 Any route which does not fly to North America or the Caribbean should be seen as under threat.
 If they can pull Tokyo, Mumbai and Cape Town – which they did recently – then nothing is safe.
 Given the painful overnight flight time from the UK, I would be worried about the Dubai service for example.

 2. Cheaper taxes in Economy – but no longer fewer miles

-Virgin has lower taxes than BA on Economy redemptions.
+Virgin Atlantic has lower taxes than BA on Economy redemptions.
 These are quite aggressive – New York is £95 cheaper than BA.